-(1) A prime contractor cannot modify the DBE Commitment through reduction in participation, termination, or replacement of a DBE subcontractor listed on the approved DBE Commitment without prior written consent from the DBE Office.
-This includes, but is not limited to, instances in which a prime contractor
+1. A prime contractor cannot modify the DBE commitment through reduction in participation, termination, or replacement of a DBE subcontractor listed on the approved 550bdev without prior written consent from BOA.
+This includes, but is not limited to, instances in which a prime contractor seeks to perform work originally designated for a DBE subcontractor with its own forces or those of an affiliate, a non-DBE firm, or with another DBE firm.

-- seeks to perform work originally designated for a DBE subcontractor with its own forces or those of an affiliate, a non-DBE firm, or with another DBE firm. - (2) If a prime contractor reduces participation, replaces, or terminates a DBE subcontractor who has been approved for DBE credit toward its contract, the prime is required to provide documentation supporting its inability to fulfill the contractual commitment made to the Department regarding the DBE utilization. - (3) The Prime Contractor is required to demonstrate efforts to find another DBE subcontractor to perform at least the same amount of work under the contract as the DBE subcontractor that was terminated, to the extent needed to meet the assigned DBE contract goal.
-When additional opportunity is available by contract modifications, the Prime Contractor must utilize DBE subcontractors that were committed to equal work items, in the original contract. - (4) In circumstances when a DBE subcontractor fails to complete its work on the contract for any reason, or is terminated from a contract, the Prime Contractor must undertake efforts to maintain its commitment to the assigned DBE goal. - (5) The DBE subcontractor should communicate with the Prime Contractor regarding its schedule and capacity in the context of the contract.
-If the DBE firm anticipates that it cannot fulfill its subcontract, they will advise the Prime Contractor and suggest a DBE subcontractor that may replace their services and provide written consent to be released from its subcontract. - i.
-Before the Prime Contractor can request modification to the approved DBE Commitment, the Prime Contractor must: - a.
-Make every effort to fulfill the DBE Commitment by working with the listed DBE subcontractor to ensure that the firm is fully knowledgeable of the Prime Contractor's expectations for successful performance on the contract.
-Document these efforts in writing. - b.
-If those efforts fail, provide written notice to the DBE subcontractor of the Prime Contractor's intent to request to modify the Commitment through reduction in participation, termination, and/or replacement of the subcontractor including the reason(s) for pursuing this action. - c.
-Copy the DBE Office on all correspondence related to changing a DBE subcontractor who has been approved for DBE credit on a contract, including preparation and coordination efforts. - d.
+- 2. If a prime contractor reduces participation, replaces, or terminates a DBE subcontractor who has been approved for DBE credit toward its contract, the prime is required to provide documentation supporting its inability to fulfill the contractual commitment made to the Department regarding the DBE utilization. - The Prime Contractor is required to demonstrate efforts to find another DBE subcontractor to perform at least the same amount of work under the contract as the DBE subcontractor that was terminated, to the extent needed to meet the assigned DBE contract goal. - 4.
+When additional opportunity is available by contract modifications, the Prime Contractor must utilize DBE subcontractors that were committed to equal work items, in the original contract. - 5.
+In circumstances when a DBE subcontractor fails to complete its work on the contract for any reason, or is terminated from a contract, the Prime Contractor must undertake efforts to maintain its commitment to the assigned DBE goal. - 6.
+The DBE subcontractor should communicate with the Prime Contractor regarding its schedule and capacity in the context of the contract.
+If the DBE firm anticipates that it cannot fulfill its subcontract, they will advise the Prime Contractor and suggest a DBE subcontractor that may replace their services and provide written consent to be released from its subcontract. - (a) Before the Prime Contractor can request modification to the approved 550bdev, the Prime must: - i.
+Make every effort to fulfill the DBE commitment by working with the listed DBE subcontractor to ensure that the firm is fully knowledgeable of the Prime Contractor's expectations for successful performance on the contract.
+Document these efforts in writing. - ii.
+If those efforts fail, provide written notice to the DBE subcontractor of the Prime Contractor's intent to request to modify the commitment through reduction in participation, termination, and/or replacement of the subcontractor including the reason(s) for pursuing this action. - iii.
+Copy BOA on all correspondence related to changing a DBE subcontractor who has been approved for DBE credit on a contract, including preparation and coordination efforts. - iv.
 Clearly state the amount of time the DBE firm has to remedy and/or respond to the notice of intent to replace/terminate.
 The DBE must be allowed five days from the date notice was received as indicated by email time stamp or signed certified mail, to respond, in writing.
 EXCEPTION: The Prime Contractor must provide a verifiable reason for a response period shorter than five days.
-For example, a WisDOT project engineer or project manager confirms that WisDOT has eliminated an item the DBE subcontractor was contracted for. - e.
-The DBE subcontractor must acknowledge the contract modification with written response to the Prime Contractor and the DBE Office.
+For example, a WisDOT project manager confirms that WisDOT has eliminated an item the DBE subcontractor was contracted for - v.
+The DBE subcontractor must acknowledge the contract modification with written response to the Prime Contractor and BOA.
 If objecting to the subcontract modification, the DBE subcontractor must outline the basis for objection to the proposed modification, providing sound reasoning for WisDOT to reject the prime's request.

-c.
-Request to Modify DBE Subcontracting Commitment
+B. Request to Modify DBE Subcontracting Commitment

-The written request referenced above may be delivered by email or fax.
-The request must contain the following:
+The written request referenced above must be delivered by email and contain the following information: